jonassibbesen/rpvg/README.md

 The prefix used for all output files are given using `-o`.
 The number of threads can be given using `-t`.

+An example showing how to run rpvg using a small dataset is avalible here.

 #### Paths:

 The paths to be used for inference should be compressed and indexed using the [GBWT](https://github.com/jltsiren/gbwt).
 For transcriptome analyses a GBWT with transcript paths can be created using the `vg rna` subcommand in [vg](https://github.com/vgteam/vg).
 See [Transcriptomic analyses](https://github.com/vgteam/vg/wiki/Transcriptomic-analyses) wiki on the vg github for more information on how to use `vg rna`.